ideasawakened/ideasawakened.github.io/_posts/2025-12-28-delphi-community-edition-5000-revenue-limit-explained.md

 **Iam Barker** responded to the same Facebook post.
 Below is his full response:

 I think Darian Miller's link points people in the right direction.
-First of all, if you're not sure and you want an official answer about your own particular circumstances then email our compliance team - compliance@embarcadero.com - and they can give you an answer that is backed by their own assertions.
+First of all, if you're not sure and you want an official answer about your own particular circumstances then email our compliance team - ***licensecompliance@embarcadero.com*** - and they can give you an answer that is backed by their own assertions.
 They're the people who would get in touch if you are doing something shady like using pirated or cracked copies and so on.
 Marco and I are not the legal experts, so we'd pretty much pass on any direct questions to Compliance for them to respond on behalf of the company.

 The CE version is often abused - and by people who definitely know they're not covered, It's also surprising how many people email and ask me for help and have a cracked copy of the software.
 It's a bit like taking a swig from a beer while you've just pulled up and parked beside a cop to ask for directions.
 Seriously, it boggles your mind.

 The CE version is intended or people who are learning to code, or do it as a hobby, or are a start-up trying to get something out the door - an app, a proof of concept and so on.
 The financial income limit is as Marco says, intended to relate to using the Delphi or C++ CE in those sorts of circumstances.

 As an example, based on how I understand it, during the day you're a Dentist, and you're doing well at it, but at night you've always dreamed of creating the ultimate dating app for dental students.
-You're not writing as part of your business and you're going to list it on Google Play as a free app.
+You're not writing as part of your business and you're going to list it on Google Play as a free app **with no direct mention or indirect benefit to your normal dental business***.
 You use your personal laptop to write the app and you never bring it into your work-place or connect it to your work network - it's just you've always wanted to write an app, to learn how it is done, and to see if you can do it.
-You don't put any ads in the app advertising your Dental surgery - after all, it's just for fun.
+You don't put any ads in the app advertising your Dental surgery ***or link it to your dental business in any way on Google Play*** - after all, it's just for fun.

 Because you're a good dentist you make a *ton* of money out of your dental skills - way more than the CE limit.

 Your app makes *nothing*.
 But it does inspire you to think about writing apps in the future because you're a bit tired of telling people to floss and knowing they're lying when they say they will...

-That. to me, and to most of us, seems to be fair use, doesn't it?
+That. to me, and to most of us, seems to be fair use, doesn't it?  ***Please note that if the app made nothing, but had some link to your business in the app title, in-app advertising or publisher name it would not be eligible.***

 Now imagine the app gets popular.
 You decide to offer a version which includes Ads and a premium version for $1.99 where the ads are disabled.